NatanaelLemos/NLemos/README.md

 * .Net Core 2.1.401
 * MongoDB
-* And for publishing, I'm using Visual Studio Team Services Build Service
+* And for publishing, I'm using Azure DevOps